Treatment

 Your surgeon, anesthesiologist, and nurse will review your surgical consent together one final time to make sure that everything is correct.

-During Time-Out, each member of your surgical team will review with the others his or her respective plan for your procedure.
+During Time-Out, each member of your surgical team will review with the others their respective plan for your procedure.
 For example, the surgeon will review the surgical plan with the nurse, and make sure all is ready, including any devices or implants, or special considerations.

 Also during this time, the anesthesiologist will review the anesthesia plan to make sure everything is ready for you, and ensure that special equipment is available, if needed.

 The nurse will check with the surgeon to make sure that the specific details of your procedure are clearly documented in your medical record.
-This documentation could include the operation performed, the anesthetic used, types of implants, blood loss, and any complications that occurred.
+This documentation could include:

 If tissue or fluid samples were collected during your procedure for later testing, your team will check to make sure each specimen is labeled correctly with your name and the test to be run before it is sent to the lab.